tldr-pages/tldr/pages/common/pio-package.md

 `pio package unpublish {{package_name}}@{{version}}`

-- Undo the removal, putting all or a specific version of the package back into the registry:
+- Undo the removal, putting all versions or a specific version of the package back into the registry:

 `pio package unpublish --undo {{package_name}}@{{version}}`